- Coffee break on Vis Island

 - Exploration of Vela Palagruza, Mala Palagruza, and Galijula Island and their nature

 - Plenty of time for fishing, swimming, and sunbathing

 - Learning more about the maintenance of the lighthouse

 - Enjoying fantastic seafood meals caught by the lighthouse keepers from the waters surrounding Palagruza

 - Be sure to fuel up with your favorite (unmeltable) snacks

 - Take some warm clothes with you – the weather can become unpredictable

-- You won’t be able to use your phone or any kind of other mobile devices – there is no signal for it
+- Keep in mind that you won’t be able to use your phone or other mobile devices (there will be no signal for it)

 - Take your sneakers with you.
 The walk and exploration will be more comfortable